 1. What leads to a life of obedience (vv.
 161-164)? a.
 Fearing (Reverencing) God’s Word in Holy Awe (v.
 161).
 “Princes have persecuted me without cause: bu …

-Exhortations to obedience - Proverbs 3:1 – 3:12 (commentary)
+Exhortations to Obedience - Proverbs 3:1 – 3:12 (commentary)

 “The law was given by Moses but grace and truth came by Jesus Christ” (John1:17).
 The law was truth but it was truth without grace.
 The believer is under grace and not under the law (Romans 6:14).
 However, he who loves the Lord will certainly want to do His will w …

-Abraham’s Faith - Hebrews 11:7 – 11:12 (commentary)
+The Demonstration of Faith - Hebrews 11:7 – 11:12 (commentary)

 Noah obeyed even when he experienced rejection from others around him (v.
 7).
 Although it seemed foolish to the people, God commanded Noah to build a huge boat in the middle of dry land.
 Since no one at that time had ever seen a flood, Noah’s actions must have generated a great …